Hattshire/Kaede/README.md

 License
 =======
-This software is licensed under the law and order of GPLv3
+This software is dedicated to everyone who can do me cakes uwu, even if they aren't brave enough.
+For more information, please refer to <http://unlicense.org/>